oidoid/mem/readme.md

 - [Aseprite does not support kerning](https://github.com/aseprite/aseprite/issues/1877),
   only variable widths.
 This means sequences such as "zz" and "rj" will be the same distance apart as any other sequence such as "ab".
-These fonts should exhibit correct kerning in GIMP and other programs.
+These fonts should exhibit correct kerning in a web browser, GIMP, and other programs.
 As a workaround, these fonts includes the most prevalent kerning in the character widths and then subtracts it from the overall kerning for supporting programs.
 - Aseprite kind of supports leading in the sense that it tries to make room for the ascenders and descenders but doesn't seem to support newlines.
 This means the `line_height` is the correct font size to use in Aseprite not the wxh